REVIEW: HEATHERS @ THEATRE ROYAL PLYMOUTH

-There also two jocks who are central to the story.
+There are also two jocks who are central to the story.
 Kurt Kelly and Ram Sweeney may be high achievers on the football field, but they are definitely not top of the class in the brains department.
-But who needs brains when you're handsome and good at sports?
+But who needs brains when you're good looking and excel at sports?

 This is Veronica's new social group and she becomes drawn into their bullying ways, which leads to her luring her best friends Martha Dunnstock into a humiliating situation.